deeper practice, more poems

 benefit from a 1×1 conversation withe me about your work.

 submit your work in progress for private feedback at the end of the course.

-our theme for this session is deeper practice. we’ll open up our definition of what it means to “write” by considering what it means to be a poet in the world. we’ll assemble a Personal Canon, draft new poems, and engage with a range of influences and Tutelary Spirits including Patti Smith, Anne Truitt, Audre Lorde, Stanley Kunitz, and other contemporary poets. we’ll also meet for two live workshops via video, prepare a final portfolio, and receive feedback.
-I will also be available for office hours and private tutorials.
+our theme is deeper practice. we’ll open up our definition of what it means to write by considering what it means to be a poet in the world. we’ll assemble a Personal Canon, draft new poems, and engage with a range of influences and Tutelary Spirits including Patti Smith, Anne Truitt, Audre Lorde, Stanley Kunitz, and other contemporary poets. we’ll also meet for two live workshops via Zoom video and prepare a final portfolio.
+I will be available to you for office hours and a dedicated, poetry tutorial.